cloudpetticoats/cloudpetticoats/README.md

 I'm an MPhil student in **computer science**👨‍💻, planning to pursue a Ph.D. in the future.

-My research interests include **mobile edge computing, deep reinforcement learning, internet of vehicles**.
+My research focuses on deep reinforcement learning-enabled edge computing.

 ✉️Email: zhanghaishuo2002@foxmail.com
 <!--